 Looking for Costa Rica hotel discounts?
 As a thank you for visiting us, WE OFFER TRAVELLERS FREE ACCESS TO A 15%-25% DISCOUNT OFF HOTEL RATES when booking with hotels directly using our “Pura Vida! eh?
 Exclusive Promotion” codes.
 Click here for more information and/or to obtain the hotel promo codes.
 Con mucho gusto (you’re welcome) and pura vida! 🙂

-I’VE DECIDED TO SKIP THE ALL-INCLUSIVE RESORT.
+YOU’VE DECIDED TO SKIP THE COSTA RICA ALL-INCLUSIVE RESORT.
+GREAT!
 NOW WHAT?

 Unlike mathematics or science, unfortunately we cannot offer one proven algorithm or formula for Costa Rica trip planning success given that each traveller varies in their own interests, needs, and budget.
-Instead, we aim to break down the necessary ‘to-do’ items associated with non-all-inclusive resort travel.
+Instead, the steps we provide below aim to identify some necessary “to-do” items associated with non-all-inclusive resort travel.

 - Looking for recommendations as to the best time of year to visit Costa Rica?
 You may be interested in reading our related blog post When Is The Best Time Of Year To Travel To Costa Rica?

-Fortunately, once you have decided to skip the all-inclusive resort for your vacation the realm of Costa Rica destination possibilities are endless.
+Fortunately, once you have decided to skip the Costa Rica all-inclusive resort for your vacation, the realm of Costa Rican destination possibilities are endless.
 You are no longer confined to the areas in which commercialized properties exist and you are free to choose your own preferred beach and/or in-land destinations according to those that interest you the most.
-Use whichever means of research you find useful – guide books, websites, blogs, etc. – to decide which locations excite you about your visit.
+Use whichever means of research you find useful–guide books, websites, blogs, etc.–to decide which locations excite you about your visit.